instructlab/.github/profile/README.md

 ## Get Started with InstructLab

 * Check out the [Community README](https://github.com/instructlab/community/blob/main/README.md) to get started with using and contributing to the project.
-* If you want to jump right in, head to the [InstructLab CLI documentation](https://github.com/instructlab/instructlab/blob/main/README.md) to get InstructLab set up and running.
+* If you want to jump right in, head to the [InstructLab `ilab` documentation](https://github.com/instructlab/instructlab/blob/main/README.md) to get InstructLab set up and running.
 * Learn more about the [skills and knowledge](https://github.com/instructlab/taxonomy/blob/main/README.md) you can add to models.
 * You may wish to read through the [project's FAQ](https://github.com/instructlab/community/blob/main/FAQ.md) to get more familiar with all aspects of InstructLab.
 * You can find all the ways to collaborate with project maintainers and your fellow users of InstructLab beyond GitHub by visiting our [project collaboration](https://github.com/instructlab/community/blob/main/Collaboration.md) page.